 Studio Canal utilize a linear PCM mono track at 1152 kbps.
 It is clear and flat.
 Don Banks, less remarkable, score isn't overly impacting but is supported well via the lossless transfer.
 There are optional English subtitles and my Oppo has identified it as being a region 'B'-locked.

 Studio Canal include two new featurettes.
 The Beat Goes On: The Making of The Mummy's Shroud runs a full 22-minutes and gives some nice background on the production.
-There is also a brief bio-piece entitled Remembering David Buck where his career is reflected on for about 5-minutes by colleagues.
+There is also a brief bio-piece entitled Remembering David Buck where his career is reflected on for about 5-minutes by Maddy Smith.
 There are a heap (15-minutes worth) of Hammer Trailers for The Mummy's Shroud and other productions and a slideshow Gallery (with sound) showing posters, title cards and behind-the-scenes photos.
-The package also has a DVD of the feature.
+The package also includes a DVD of the feature.

 February 5th, 2014